jonathancchsu/stock-analysis/README.md

  - Stock class:
    - Generate historical aggregated return prices, average daily return, and standard deviation of the average daily return given a ticker and a timeframe.
  - MCStockSimulator class:
-   - Capabilities to generate simulated stock returns and values given a stock and capabilities to plot the simulations.
+   - Capabilities to generate simulated stock returns and values given a stock and plot the simulations.
 ### Functions
  - plot_stock_values:
    - Plotting the percent changes of stock(s) (baseline 100 using the price on the first day).